Joe McGlone

-Joseph Carlton McGlone (September 12, 1896 – January 25, 1963) was an American professional football blocking back who played for the Providence Steam Roller of the National Football League (NFL) and the Boston Bulldogs of the American Football League (AFL).
-He played college football at Harvard University.
+Joseph Carlton McGlone (September 12, 1896 – January 25, 1963) was an American professional football player who was a blocking back for the Providence Steam Roller of the National Football League (NFL) and the Boston Bulldogs of the American Football League (AFL).
+He played college football for the Harvard Crimson.

 Early life and college

 Joseph Carlton McGlone was born on September 12, 1896, in Natick, Massachusetts.
 He attended Phillips Exeter Academy in Exeter, New Hampshire.
 He served in the 101st Infantry Regiment during World War I. He was severely wounded by machine gun fire and mustard gas in the Battle of Château-Thierry but helped rescue two soldiers despite his injuries.
 McGlone was awarded the Croix de Guerre and the Distinguished Service Cross.
 He spent months in the hospital recovering from his wounds.

-McGlone played college football for the Harvard Crimson Tide of Harvard University.
+McGlone played college football for the Crimson Tide of Harvard University.
 He was on the freshman team in 1922 and the main roster from 1923 to 1925.